KDL-umass/alter-ego-bias/README.md

-# The Effect of Alter Ego Accounts on A/B Tests for Social Networks
+# The Effect of Alter Ego Accounts on A/B Tests in Social Networks
-This repo contains the code for our work on A/B testing in networks with non-cooperative behavior.
+This repo contains the code for the paper "The Effect of Alter Ego Accounts on A/B Tests in Social Networks."

+## Abstract

+Social network users often maintain multiple active accounts, sometimes referred to as *alter egos*.
+Examples of alter egos include personal and professional accounts or named and anonymous accounts.
+If alter egos are common on a platform, they can affect the results of A/B testing because a user’s alter egos can influence each other.
+For a single user, one account may be assigned treatment, while another is assigned control.
+Alter-ego bias is relevant when the treatment affects the individual user rather than the account.

+Through experimentation and theoretical analysis, we examine the worst and expected case bias for different numbers of alter egos and for a variety of network structures and peer effect strengths.
+We show that alter egos moderately bias the results of simulated A/B tests on several network structures, including a real-world Facebook subgraph and several types of synthetic networks: small world networks, forest fire networks, stochastic block models, and a worst-case structure.
+We also show that bias increases with the number of alter egos and that different network structures have different upper bounds on bias.

 ## Run the Experiments